challengepost/reimagine/README.md

-## ChallengePost Style Guide
+## Devpost Style Guide

-Check it out at http://styleguide.challengepost.com
+Check it out at http://styleguide.devpost.com

-Developer at ChallengePost?
+Developer at Devpost?
 Check out our wiki docs for more info.